 new parade at Magic Kingdom Park.
 Mickey and the Main Street Philharmonic kick off the

 birthday procession, surrounded by banners that read "Happy Birthday Mickey Mouse."
 The parade

 features balloons, wrapped gift boxes, party hats, larger-than-life birthday cards and a 50th birthday cake.

 Mickey Mouse Club airs on ABC-TV.
 Today is Talent Round-Up Day.

-A color, full-page advertisement for Insurance by North America appears in LIFE magazine.
+LIFE magazine.
 The ad features a photo of a family of four standing in front of Disneyland's Sleeping

 Beauty Castle and the entrance to Fantasyland.
 (The ad campaign, using Disneyland as a backdrop with families